Top 3 Cheapest Universities in South Africa for International Students

 These cheap universities in South Africa for international students listed here are the best I have for now.
 If you are interested in any of them, the admission application process is as follows;

-Applicants or candidates have the choice of either applying through the internet or through admission agencies.
-For those interested in applying through the internet, the following steps should be adhered to:
+Applicants or candidates have the choice of either applying through the Internet or admission agencies.
+For those interested in applying through the Internet, the following steps should be adhered to:

-• Applicants should visit the web portal of the university they have chosen and make a request for an online application form.
+• Applicants should visit the web portal of the university they have chosen and request an online application form.

-• Applicants should fill the form with the right the information and upload the necessary documents
+• Applicants should fill out the form with the right information and upload the necessary documents

 • Once done with the form, applicants should send it to the admission department of the university or send it to the address stated on the form